esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 If the environment variable `CI` is set to `1`, it will run `test:coverage`, otherwise `test:watch`.

+If you want to force CI test locally you can run `CI=1 npm t`.

 ## Run Tests with a Different Configuration using Jest’s --config Flag and testMatch Option

 Sometimes you might want to run a different configuration for some tests.
 This lesson covers that.